synaptics-astra/doc/linux/index.rst

 ------

-As mentioned in Section 4.1.2 the Synaptics Astra Processor uses U-Boot as it's bootloader.
+As mentioned in Section 4.1.2 the Synaptics Astra Processor uses U-Boot as its bootloader.
 There are three types of U-Boot which are used with the processor.
 In addition to SUBoot there are SPI U-Boot and USB U-Boot variants which are used to flash or recover a board.